Getting Started

 For the quickest way to a working layout, you can buy ready to run (RTR) locos, wagons and coaches either new

-on the right try to suggest what to look for in selecting the different items you need for a layout.
+The following sections try to suggest what to look for in selecting the different items you need for a layout.

+For the lowest cost outlay, you could consider scratch building.
 The larger scale makes it much easier to make quality items, both in rolling stock and buildings.

 Track